Who is the EEC?

 John Brock

-After living for nearly 30 years in south Seattle and commuting to work near north Lake Union, my wife and I wanted to escape to a quieter neighborhood and be closer to family.
+After living for nearly 30 years in south Seattle and commuting to work near north Lake Union, we wanted to escape to a quieter neighborhood and be closer to family.
 We looked in Edmonds and in Woodway.
 Driving into heavily forested Woodway, slipping under the tree canopy into the deep forest shade, the stress and noises of the city quickly melted away.
 Luckily, we found a suitable home.
 It needed a lot of work, but we both knew we could be happy here.
 I love the small-town feel, the quiet, spacious homes, the wonderful tree cover, and close proximity to family.
 Our home quickly has bec a family gathering place for holidays and birthday celebrations.
 I am so very glad we moved here.

 Dianna Maish